Saroumane/linux-idle-master/README.md

 Available in AUR, example for Arch Linux :
 `yay -Suy dotool`

 2024-10-29
 * automated retrieval of SteamLoginSecure (with a chromium browser and @rookie-rs/api library).
-Added dependency : nodejs
+Added dependencies : nodejs chromium
 * displaying the current game is now done with Qt6, it supports "pure Wayland" compositor.
 Removed dependencies : pillow/tk librairies and Xorg.
 Added dependency : python-pyqt6

 Example for Arch: